substance/interior/_posts/features/0100-01-01-content-is-data.md

 # Content Types

-New content node types should be support through a plugin system.
+New content node types should be supported through a plugin system.
 Applications using the editor require different content types.
 Examples for such plugins would be:

 - Chemical Structures
 - Formulas